Dynamical information synergy in biochemical signaling networks

 Information theory has been a useful tool for quantifying the information flow in biochemical networks \cite{Margolin2006,Tkacik2008c,Cheong2011,Tkacik2011}.
 While its application is often restricted to static measurements of the output signal, recent experimental studies have used information theory to quantify the reliability of signal transmission in biochemical networks by estimating the mutual information (MI) between input stimuli and the dynamical responses of signaling molecules such as NF-$\kappa$B \cite{Cheong2011,Selimkhanov2014,Tang2021}, extracellular signal-regulated kinase (ERK) \cite{Selimkhanov2014,Dessauges2022}, calcium ions (Ca$^{2+}$) \cite{Selimkhanov2014,Potter2017}, or nuclear translocation of transcription factors \cite{Granados2018}.
 These results indicate that information transmission is increased when considering the temporal dynamics as compared to a static scenario.
 Concomitantly, progress has been made in calculating analytically the mutual information between input stimuli and dynamical responses for time traces of infinite lengths in simple linearized models of biochemical signaling \cite{Tostevin2009,Tostevin2010}.
-However, computations of information for trajectories of finite lengths have been limited to numerical investigation, despite their relevance for cells that make quick decisions in response to external cues.
-Here we develop a framework for computing analytically the mutual information between the input and the time trace of the output signal, using a linear approximation.
-Our results demonstrate the existence of regimes in which information transmission is synergetic, i.e. the information contained in two time points jointly is larger than the sum of the information contained in the individual time points.
+However, computations of information for trajectories of finite lengths have {\ch mostly} been limited to numerical investigation {\ch\cite{Duso2019a,Reinhardt2022} (sometimes aided by analytical approximations \cite{Moor2023})}, despite their relevance for cells that make quick decisions in response to external cues.
+Here we develop a framework for computing analytically the mutual information between the input and the time trace of the output signal, using a linear approximation. {\ch Focusing on the onset of a constant input, we} demonstrate the existence of regimes in which information transmission is synergetic, i.e. the information contained in two time points jointly is larger than the sum of the information contained in the individual time points.

 We consider a biochemical network with one input species $X$ and one output species $Y$ (Fig.~\ref{fig1}a).
 Our goal is to calculate the mutual information between a time trace of the input concentration, denoted by vector $\mathbf{x}\equiv (x_{t'_1},\ldots,x_{t'_m})$, and a set of measurements of the output concentration $\mathbf{y}\equiv (y_{t_1},\ldots,y_{t_n})$: $I(\mathbf{x}; \mathbf{y})=\int d\bx d\by p(\bx,\by)\log p(\bx,\by)/p(\bx)p(\by)$ (Fig.~\ref{fig1}b).